Foundations of geometric approximate group theory: Boundary actions of hyperbolic approximate groups

-More precisely, if $\Gamma$ is finite, then there is nothing to show, otherwise the group $\Gamma'$ from (ii) has an infinite point stabilizer in $\partial \Gamma' = \partial \Gamma$, hence by \cite[Theorem 8.3.30]{GhysdelaHarpe} contains a further finite index subgroup $\Gamma''$ which is infinite cyclic. \end{proof} Note that passing to an index $2$ subgroup may be necessary in condition (i), as the example of an infinite dihedral group shows. \begin{definition} A hyperbolic group $\Gamma$ is called \emph{elementary} if it satisfies the equivalent conditions of Theorem \ref{TheoremGroupElementary}, otherwise it is called \emph{non-elementary}. \end{definition} \begin{notation} For the remainder of this section, $(\Lambda,\Lambda^\infty)$ denotes a hyperbolic approximate group.
-If $\Lambda$ is infinite, then we will always fix a Bonk-Schramm realization $L \subset \partial \bH^n$ of the Gromov boundary of $\partial \Lambda$ so that, by Corollary \ref{BSRealization}, the space $X := \cH(L) \subset \bH^n$ is an apogee for $\Lambda$ and $L$ represents $\partial \Lambda$.
-We then denote by $\rho: (\Lambda, \Lambda^\infty) \to \widetilde{\mathrm{QI}}(X)$ a left-regular quasi-action and by $\partial\rho: (\Lambda, \Lambda^\infty) \to \mathrm{Homeo}(L)$ the associated boundary action. \end{notation} Our next goal is to define a notion of a non-elementary hyperbolic approximate group.
+More precisely, the group $\Gamma'$ from (ii) has an infinite point stabilizer in $\partial \Gamma' = \partial \Gamma$, hence by \cite[Theorem 8.3.30]{GhysdelaHarpe} contains a further finite index subgroup $\Gamma''$ which is infinite cyclic. \end{proof} Note that passing to an index $2$ subgroup may be necessary in condition (i), as the example of an infinite dihedral group shows. \begin{definition} A hyperbolic group $\Gamma$ is called \emph{elementary} if it is either finite or if it is infinite and satisfies the equivalent conditions of Theorem \ref{TheoremGroupElementary}, otherwise it is called \emph{non-elementary}. \end{definition} Our next goal is to define a notion of a non-elementary hyperbolic approximate group.
 All of the properties in Theorem \ref{TheoremGroupElementary} have counterparts in the theory of hyperbolic approximate groups, but the non-trivial implication (ii)$\implies$(iii) breaks down.
 Not only is the iteration argument behind the proof of \cite[Theorem 8.3.30]{GhysdelaHarpe} not available in the context of approximate groups, but it turns out that the condition (iii) is actually strictly stronger than the other conditions: \begin{example} If $\Lambda$ is a uniform approximate lattice in $\bR$, then $\Lambda$ is quasi-isometric to $\bR$ and hence $|\partial \Gamma| = 2$.
 In particular, $\Lambda$ is infinite, but it need not contain any infinite cyclic subgroup (let alone of finite index).
 For example, the set of vertices of the Fibonacci tiling does not. \end{example} Other than that, the proof of Theorem \ref{TheoremGroupElementary} carries over almost verbatim to give the following corollary: